asteca/ASteCA/docs/contents/installation.rst

       py -m pip install asteca

-in a terminal session, or even better set up a local environment.
-There are several tools that handle this, like `conda`_, `uv`_, or Python's own `venv`_,
+in a terminal session.
+It is recommended to set up a local environment first.
+There are several tools that handle this: `conda`_, `uv`_, or Python's own `venv`_.

-To install in Google Colaboratory, add a ``!`` to the install command and run it in a Colab notebook's code cell:
+To install **ASteCA** in Google Colaboratory, run in a notebook's code cell:

 .. code-block:: bash

   !pip install asteca

-You might need to restart the Colab session for the installation to work (*Runtime / Restart session*)

 To verify that the installation was successful, import **ASteCA** and print the installed version number with: